THE MUD HOME

 Picture

-It took us just six weeks to get the entire house up, but over a year to plaster it!
+It took us just six weeks to get the entire house up, but 18 months to plaster it!
 Earth plasters are an acquired skill and you'll need to practise a fair bit to get the mix right.

-Read all about the ins and outs of earth plaster HERE, o
+Read all about the ins and outs of earth plaster HERE

-This is just a brief guide to earthbag.
+This is just a brief summary of how I built my earthbag house.
 If you'd like more details and photos then get my free earthbag building PDF below.

 Get your free earthbag building PDF